Limousine: History

 The president of the United States has ridden in a variety of brands of state cars starting from 1899 when President William McKinley was the first to ride in a car, a steam Locomobile.

-U.S. limousine business declined in the 21st century due to the effects of the Great Recession, the subsequent rise of ride sharing apps, and an industry crisis precipitated by deadly stretch limousine crashes in 2015 and Schoharie, New York, in 2018.
+U.S. limousine business declined in the 21st century due to the effects of the Great Recession, the subsequent rise of ride sharing apps, and an industry crisis precipitated by a deadly stretch limousine crash in Schoharie, New York, in 2018.
 Moreover, during this time, people who would have once utilized limousines began opting to travel more discreetly in cars like black SUVs.

 Characteristics

 The limousine body style usually has a partition separating the driver from the rear passenger compartment.
 This partition usually includes an openable glass section so passengers may see the road.
 Communication with the driver is possible either by opening the partition window or using an intercom system.

 Limousines are often long-wheelbase vehicles to provide extra legroom in the passenger compartment.
 There will usually be occasional seats (in the U.S. called jump seats) at the front of the compartment (either forward-facing, rear-facing, or able to face either direction).

 Many nations have official state cars designed to transport government officials.
 The top leaders have dedicated and specially equipped limousines.
 The United States Presidential State Car is the official car of the President of the United States.